Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 2. Peppermint Oil (Mentha piperita)

 Peppermint’s high menthol content (30–50 percent) activates TRPM8 cold receptors in the nasal passage, creating an immediate cooling sensation of openness even before physical decongestion occurs.
 Research in Phytotherapy Research (2022) confirmed that menthol also has mild analgesic and anti-inflammatory effects on sinus tissue.
+Studies in Rhinology demonstrated that menthol inhalation significantly improves subjective nasal airflow.

 Best for: Quick subjective relief, sinus headaches, and nighttime congestion.